A one-dimensional morphoelastic model for burn injuries: stability analysis, numerical validation and biological interpretation: The mathematical model

 \section{The mathematical model}

-For the mathematical model we follow the assumption from \cite{Ramtani2} and \cite{Ramtani1}, in which we incorporate the dependence of the Young's modulus of skin on the density of collagen.
-The model considers the displacement of the dermal layer $({u})$, the displacement velocity of the dermal layer (${v}$) and the effective strain present in the dermal layer ($\epsilon$).
+We borrow the morphoelastic continuum hypothesis-based modeling framework from Koppenol, and present it in one-dimensional form.
+It is not our aim to derive the model completely and will therefore go into this less in depth than the original articles by Koppenol \cite{Koppenol2017a, Koppenol2017b, Koppenol2017}.
+More details about this framework can be found in the cited articles.
+This model considers the displacement of the dermal layer $({u})$, the displacement velocity of the dermal layer (${v}$) and the effective strain present in the dermal layer ($\varepsilon$).
 The effective strain is a local measure for the difference between the current configuration of the dermal layer and a hypothetical configuration of the dermal layer where the tissue is mechanically relaxed.
-Furthermore, we incorporate four constituents: the chemokines ($c$), the fibroblasts ($N$), the myofibroblasts ($M$) and collagen ($\rho$).
-Here we use collagen as a collective name for the molecules, fibrils and bundles of collagen.
+Furthermore, four constituents are incorporated: signaling molecules ($c$), fibroblasts ($N$), myofibroblasts ($M$) and collagen ($\rho$).
+Here we use collagen as a collective name for the molecules, fibrils and bundles of collagen, and we use signaling molecules as a collective name for growth factors, such as transforming growth factor beta (TGF-$\beta$), platelet derived growth factor (PDGF) and connected tissue growth factor (CTGF), and cytokines.

-We borrow the morphoelastic continuum hypothesis-based modeling framework from \cite{KoppenolThesis}.
-The one-dimensional differential equations of this framework are
+We show the conservation laws for mass and linear momentum, together with the evolution equation that describes how the infinitesimal effective strain changes.
 We bear in mind that due to the forces that are exerted by the cells, the domain deforms and hence the points within the domain of computation are subject to displacement.
-The local displacement rate is incorporated by {\em passive convection}, which is reflected by the second term in the left-hand sides in equations \eqref{eq1} to \eqref{eq3}.
-Equation \eqref{eq1} represents the conservation of the concentrations of the chemokines, the (myo)fibroblast cell densities and collagen.
-Equation \eqref{eq2} is the conservation equation of linear momentum of the dermal layer.
-Equation \eqref{eq3} is the evolution equation that describes how the effective strain changes.
-The variable $z_i$ in equation \eqref{eq1} represents the cell density / concentration of constituent $i$, ${J_i}$ represents the flux of constituent $i$ per unit area and $R_i$ represents the chemical kinetics associated with constituent $i$, given the constituents, $i\in\{c,N,M,\rho\}$.
-The constant $\rho_t$ in equation \eqref{eq2} represents the total mass density of the dermal tissues.

-In the rest of the text we replace $z_i$ by $i$, so $z_\rho$ becomes $\rho$, and so on.
-In the subsequent subsections we will show the constituent specific fluxes and chemical kinetics, the mechanical component, and plastic deformation (i.e., permanent contraction).
+The local displacement rate is incorporated by {\em passive convection}, which is reflected by the second term in the left-hand side in equations \eqref{PDE_c}-\eqref{PDE_e}.
+Next, we briefly discuss what (the right-hand side of) the equations represent.